fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## Expectations ##
 Being part of the Open Science program of the TU Delft, it was important for me to develop Open Science skills but also to understand better the true meaning behind open learship, accessiblity and openess.
 My main objectives were to
     1. Lead an open project to promote open science principles
-    2. Work openly by learning new skills to build an open project within a complex environment and stakeholders with diverse needs and opinions
+    2. Work more openly by learning new skills to build an open project within a complex environment and stakeholders with diverse needs and opinions
     3. Improve my open communication skills
          -by sharing knowlege and interacting with different communities -by clearly defining my vision and ideas